Ancient Greek warfare: Ambuscade

+Military campaigns

 The Greco-Persian Wars

 The scale and scope of warfare in Ancient Greece changed dramatically as a result of the Greco-Persian Wars.
 To fight the enormous armies of the Achaemenid Empire was effectively beyond the capabilities of a single city-state.
 The eventual triumph of the Greeks was achieved by alliances of many city-states (the exact composition changing over time), allowing the pooling of resources and division of labour.
 Although alliances between city states occurred before this time, nothing on this scale had been seen before.

 The Greco-Persian Wars (499–448 BC) were the result of attempts by the Persian Emperor Darius the Great, and then his successor Xerxes I to subjugate Ancient Greece.
 Darius was already ruler of the cities of Ionia, and the wars are taken to start when they rebelled in 499 BC.
 The revolt was crushed by 494 BC, but Darius resolved to bring mainland Greece under his dominion.
 Many city-states made their submission to him, but others did not, notably including Athens and Sparta.
 Darius thus sent his commanders Datis and Artaphernes to attack Attica, to punish Athens for her intransigence.
 After burning Eretria, the Persians landed at Marathon.

 An Athenian army of c.
 10,000 hoplites marched to meet the Persian army of about 25,000 troops.
 The Athenians were at a significant disadvantage both strategically and tactically.
 Raising such a large army had denuded Athens of defenders, and thus any attack in the Athenian rear would cut off the Army from the City.
 Tactically, the hoplites were very vulnerable to attacks by cavalry, and the Athenians had no cavalry to defend the flanks.
 After several days of stalemate at Marathon, the Persian commanders attempted to take strategic advantage by sending their cavalry (by ship) to raid Athens itself.
 This gave the Athenian army a small window of opportunity to attack the remainder of the Persian Army.

 This was the first true engagement between a hoplite army and a non-Greek army.
 The Persians had acquired a reputation for invincibility, but the Athenian hoplites proved crushingly superior in the ensuing infantry battle.
 To counter the massive numbers of Persians, the Greek general Miltiades ordered the troops to be spread across an unusually wide front, leaving the centre of the Greek line undermanned.
 However, the lightly armored Persian infantry proved no match for the heavily armored hoplites, and the Persian wings were quickly routed.
 The Greek wings then turned against the elite troops in the Persian centre, which had held the Greek centre until then.
 Marathon demonstrated to the Greeks the lethal potential of the hoplite, and firmly demonstrated that the Persians were not, after all, invincible.